Kentucky vs. Kansas College Basketball Predictions & Picks - November 14

 Kentucky vs. Kansas Predictions & Picks: Spread, Total - November 14

-Tuesday's contest at United Center has the Kansas Jayhawks (2-0) matching up with the Kentucky Wildcats (2-0) at 9:30 PM ET (on November 14).
-Our computer prediction projects a one-sided 88-59 victory, heavily favoring Kansas.
+Tuesday's game at United Center has the Kansas Jayhawks (2-0) taking on the Kentucky Wildcats (2-0) at 9:30 PM ET (on November 14).
+Our computer prediction projects a one-sided 88-59 win, heavily favoring Kansas.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!